If you have been nominated and have not accepted/provided more information and would like to please get in touch with the team: tspcn@reltas.com.au

-The Tasmanian LiFE Awards Marks 21 Years of acknowledging those making a difference in Suicide Prevention across the state.
+The Tasmanian LiFE Awards marks 21 Years of acknowledging those making a difference in Suicide Prevention across the state.

-For more information or help with your nomination, please contact us at TSPCN@reltas.com.au
+For more information or assistance with your nomination, please contact the Tasmanian Suicide Prevention Community Network at tspcn@reltas.com.au.

 Nomination Categories